imitoag/woundgenius-ios-sdk-sample/README.md

 # WoundGenius SDK Objective-C Sample App

 This repository contains the Objective-C Sample App (SampleObjc folder).
-The Initial Setup process is equivalent to the Inital Setup process of the Swift Sample App.
+The Initial Setup process is similar to the Inital Setup process of the Swift Sample App.

 # WoundGenius SDK React Native Sample App